Here are some comments, suggestions, recommendations for a progressive participant-oriented curriculum.

 All assume some basic literacies, particularly in information and communication technologies, and in civics.

 Case studies and project-based learning-on-the-job

 Learning by doing needs projects through which to acquire and practice skills – case studies.
-As an archaeologist, anthropologist, humanist, for case studies I draw upon an archaeological and anthropological perspective on the present as well as the past, on the design of things, on everyday life, artifacts, architectures.
+As an archaeologist, anthropologist, humanist, for case studies I have found it of value to draw upon an archaeological and anthropological perspective on the present as well as the past, on the design of things, on everyday life, artifacts, architectures.
 Such case studies offer unique and fascinating opportunities for learning key skills and competencies.

 - What can the pyramid builders of ancient Egypt tell us about motivation and leadership in large organizations?